University of Chester

 Bursaries and Scholarships

-- Chester Link Bursary – for those who have attended one of our targeted partner schools, academies or colleges, awards of £2,000 cash will be paid £1,000 in the first year of study and £500 in each of years 2 and 3.
-Eligibility criteria – new full-time undergraduate degree entrants paying a tuition fee of over £6,000, and who have a declared household residual income of between £25,000 and £42,600, will be eligible for consideration.
-This scheme is open to any student who completed their level 3 studies at one of our targeted schools, academies or colleges up to two years prior to the start of their undergraduate programme (or completed level 2 studies within the previous four years, in the case of schools that do not offer level 3 studies).
+- It is anticipated that students who attain grades of ABB (or equivalent), have a home postcode or have attended a school within the local area, and have a household income of less than £42,600 will be eligible for a Local Excellence Bursary (in addition to a Chester Bursary).
+The total value is £2,000, as cash (or pcpk), £1,000 in the first year and £500 in each of years 2 and 3.
+Students must be paying a tuition fee of £9,000, and meet one of the following criteria: have a home postcode within the local authority boundaries of Cheshire West and Chester, Wirral, Warrington, Halton, or Shropshire; or have completed level 3 studies at one of our targeted schools or colleges up to two years prior to the start of the undergraduate programme (or completed level 2 studies within the previous four years, in the case of schools that do not offer level 3 studies).